 If your trip is short (2 to 3 days), you could try not changing your eating and sleeping times to the new time zone, to avoid needing to change your schedule again when you get back.

 Medicines are not usually needed for jet lag.

 Jet lag often improves after a few days as your body clock adjusts to the new time zone.

 Sleeping tablets may be helpful if you're having problems sleeping (insomnia).
 But they can be addictive so should only be used for a short time and if symptoms are severe.

 Melatonin is a natural hormone released by the body in the evening to let your brain know it's time to sleep.

-Melatonin tablets are not recommended for jet lag because there's not enough evidence to show they work.
+Melatonin tablets are not recommended on the NHS for jet lag because there's not enough evidence to show they work.

 Symptoms of jet lag

 The main symptoms of jet lag are:

 - difficulty sleeping at bedtime and waking up in the morning